 Furthermore, in the case of international shipping, there’s the added risk of uncertainty and possible lack of organization in the destination country’s shipping practices and standards.
 In most cases, private shipping companies sub-contract the final delivery steps to the country’s local shipping carriers, which can be risky and difficult to track.

 Therefore, when it comes to fragile shipping, you should definitely opt for shipping insurance: a service that provides reimbursement for damaged, lost or stolen packages.
 Most shipping carriers and the postal service offer shipping insurance to their customers; however, not all of them provide the best options when it comes to prices, coverage, reliability and ease in filing claims.
+Find shipping insurance that fits your needs.

 Using a third-party insurance system can provide you with fuller coverage at lower costs for shipping packages with high value and risk.
 Further to the point, certain automated insurance systems come with a full suite of features that are aimed at streamlining and easing the processes of package tracking, filing insurance claims and tracking their statuses until they are successfully closed.